TabbyML/tabby/docs/performance.md

 ### CUDA caching allocator

 Allocating memory on the GPU with `cudaMalloc` is costly and is best avoided in high-performance code.
-For this reason CTranslate2 integrates caching allocators which enables a fast reuse of previously allocated buffers.
+For this reason CTranslate2 integrates caching allocators which enable a fast reuse of previously allocated buffers.
 The allocator can be selected with the environment variable `CT2_CUDA_ALLOCATOR`:

 #### `cub_caching` (default)